Our Verdict

 The problems start when you look beyond the product.
 Klaviyo went public in September 2023, and the post-IPO trajectory has followed a familiar pattern: squeeze customers to satisfy Wall Street.
 The February 2025 billing change — now charging for all active profiles including unengaged subscribers, spam signups, and abandoned checkout contacts — was widely described as a trust-breaking move.

-Trustpilot's 2.1/5 rating is the worst of any tool we researched.
+Trustpilot's 1.9/5 rating (348 reviews, 54% one-star) is the worst of any tool we researched.
 Support has degraded, phone support does not exist, and the learning curve is steep enough that solo founders will struggle to extract value without a dedicated email marketer on staff.

 Pricing Breakdown